spencerthayer/CLI-PHP-CYOA-Game/readme.md

   After launching the game, you'll receive a welcome message:

   ```
-  Welcome to 'The Quest of the Forgotten Realm'!
+  Welcome to 'The Dying Earth'!
   (Type 'exit' or 'quit' to end the game at any time.)
   ```

 - **Receiving Narration**

-  The game will provide vivid descriptions of your surroundings, enriched with emojis to enhance visualization.
+  The game will provide opulent and elaborate descriptions in the style of Jack Vance, painting the twilight world where ancient magics and forgotten technologies blur together, enriched with emojis to enhance visualization.

 - **Making Choices**